Skip to content

 When Plotly Studio generates an app, it generates code in modules:

-• Layout: Imports all other components, for example, individual charts, filters, the table, and defines the order of these components.
+• Layout: Imports all other components, for example, individual charts and filters, and defines the order of these components.
 This module also contains the app title, description, and hero component.

 • Theme: Dash Design Kit theme file that defines the colors and styles that the app uses.

 • Filter Component: Renders the global filter controls displayed at the top of the generated app.
-It takes in the data loaded by the data module and returns it filtered to data cards, the data table, and charts.
+It returns filtered data to data cards and charts.

 • Data Cards: Renders Dash Design Kit DataCard components, which are useful for highlighting important KPIs and at-a-glance statistics.